 Well it would be the advice given to taxpayers on these subjects:

-This is a very bad idea right from the start.
+This as a blanket suggestion is a very bad idea right from the start for multiple reasons.

 The first reason is that you can only offset $3,000 of income after countering capital gains with the losses.